Skip to main content

 • Feeding

-If you’re growing Felix in a pot, then give her a dose of outdoor plant food once a month throughout spring and summer.
+If you’re growing Felix in a pot, then give him a dose of outdoor plant food once a month throughout spring and summer.

 • Botanical name